Skip to content

 }

-Let's develop a package.
-In the Port Application, all operations are grouped at the package level and function at the message level.
-Every operation is defined within messages, allowing users to increase code reusability through messages.
+Port applications organize operations at the package level and functionality at the message level.
+All operations are defined within messages, enabling code reusability through message-based architecture.

 [Port(typeof(Bulb))]